Amferia’s Patch – First Look into the Technology

 Antimicrobial analysis of confirmed >99% killing efficiency against multiple gram-negative and gram-positive bacterial strains including MRSA, MDR E. Coli and Pseudomonas aeruginosa.
 It has also been proven to be non-toxic to mammalian cells.
 A prototype of a wound plaster has been developed with easy applicability and functionality.
 Image shows schematic drawing of the covalently attached AMP molecules to the hydrogel surface.

-More information on scientific data and publications will be updated in this space soon.
 Can’t wait?!
-Then get in touch with us right away to know our technology in more detail.
+Get in touch with us to know our technology in more detail.

 What is antibiotic resistance?